Courtsdesk News – Terms of Service

 1. You warrant and represent that:

-1. you are a bona fide member of the press;
+1. the Subscriber is a bona fide member of the press;

-3. you will, and will ensure that all Licensed Users do, use the Courtsdesk News Service for journalistic purposes (as defined by the EU General Data Protection Regulation 2016/679 (GDPR)) and guidance issued by the UK Information Commissioner's Office from time to time only;
+2. you will, and will ensure that all Licensed Users do, use the Courtsdesk News Service for bona fide journalistic purposes only (as defined by UK GDPR) and guidance issued by the UK Information Commissioner's Office from time to time and strictly in accordance with the terms of the Agreement;

 8. you have full power and authority to enter into this Agreement and to comply with the provisions of, and perform all of your obligations and exercise all of your rights under, this Agreement;

-10. you will ensure that you immediately end any Licensed User's right to access and use the Courtsdesk News Service if the Licensed User ceases to be an employee of the Subscriber.
+10. you will ensure that you immediately end any Licensed User's right to access and use the Courtsdesk News Service if the Licensed User ceases to be engaged by the Subscriber.

 1. You shall defend, indemnify and hold harmless Courtsdesk, its officers, directors and employees from and against all claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with your, and your Licensed Users', use of the Courtsdesk News Service to the extent that such claims, actions, proceedings, losses, damages, expenses and costs are due to any act, omission or default on the part of the Subscriber or any Licensed User or arising from the Subscriber's direction or instructions, or any breach by the Subscriber of any of the terms or conditions set out in this Agreement.

-3. if you are, or Courtsdesk suspects or detects that you may be, in breach of any of the provisions of clause 3.
+3. if you are, or Courtsdesk suspects or detects that you may be, in breach of any of the provisions of clause 3 or clause 7.

-2. Without prejudice to the rights set out in clause 6.a below, Courtsdesk reserves the right to modify, suspend or terminate your rights to access and use the Courtsdesk News Service if it believes that you have breached any of the terms of this Agreement.
+3. Without prejudice to the rights set out in clause 6.a.i below or otherwise in this clause, Courtsdesk reserves the right to modify, suspend or terminate your rights to access and use the Courtsdesk News Service if it believes that you have breached any of the terms of this Agreement.

-3. Furthermore, no system has unlimited resources, and Subscribers and Licensed Users are expected to act responsibly when using the Courtsdesk News Service.
-If a Subscriber or Licensed User's use of the Courtsdesk News Service is judged by Courtsdesk to be excessive or unreasonable, Courtsdesk may suspend their access at any time without prior notice, regardless of their particular Subscription.
+4. Furthermore, no system has unlimited resources, and Subscribers and Licensed Users are expected to act responsibly when using the Courtsdesk News Service.
+If a Subscriber or Licensed User's use of the Courtsdesk News Service is judged by Courtsdesk to be excessive or unreasonable, then strictly without prejudice to Courtsdesk's rights under clause 5.b, Courtsdesk shall first discuss this matter with the Subscriber and if the parties cannot come to a mutually agreeable solution, Courtsdesk may suspend their access at any time without prior notice, regardless of their particular Subscription.

 1. Courtsdesk may terminate this Agreement immediately on giving written notice in the following circumstances: